libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+#### 27 April 2016
+... have been playing around in a big Rails app.
+Calling an external API to populate a drop down list.
+Adding in another controller which makes so many.
+And will be doing stuff to make a csv!
+Exiciting.

 #### 26 April 2016
 ... session with boss re development plan.
 Went well.
 Good things to focus on for the coming year.